MaksLLL-prog/Developing-site-Hollow-Khight/README.md

 https://makslll-prog.github.io/Developing-site-Hollow-Khight/

 This is a **fan-made recreation** of the official *Hollow Knight: Silksong* website, built for educational and portfolio purposes.
-It reproduces the visual style, layout, and mood of Team Cherry’s official design.
+It reproduces the visual style, layout, and mood of Team Cherry’s official design..

 ---